lucakim27/coym/README.md

 Comment On Your Major

 # Features
+- like the comment
 - Sign in, out and up
 - Comment on the major
-- like the comment
 - reply to the specific comment
-- Update user's details
+- Update user's details on setting
+- Request new major or report users
-- Popularity analysis
+- Popularity analysis for the majors

 # Frameworks & Database
-- Vue 3 (FE Framework)
+- Vue 3 (Frontend Framework)
-- Node.js Express (Typescript) (BE Framework)
+- Node.js Express (Typescript) (Backend Framework)
-- Mysql2 (DB)
+- Mysql2 (Database)

 # Deployment
 - Frontend (Netlify)